radiorabe/klangbecken/README.md

    flake8
    ```

-#### Recommended Tools (_optional_)
+#### Recommended Tools _(optional)_

 We recommend the use of `tox`, `black` and `isort` for development.
 ```bash
 pip install tox black isort
 ```
 ##### tox
 Instead of running all the above commands manually, `tox` lets you run them all at once for all installed Python versions.
-Make sure to have at least the Python version additionally installed, that is used in production (currently Python 3.9). `tox` is also what we use in continous integration, so using it locally helps you to make your code pass it.
+Make sure to have at least the Python version installed, that is used in production (currently Python 3.9). `tox` is also what we use in continuos integration, so using it locally helps you to make your code pass it.
 To call it simply type:
 ```bash
 tox
 ```